 TUDA began in 2002 with six urban districts participating in the NAEP reading and writing assessments.
 In 2009, 18 districts participated in mathematics, reading, and science.
 Twenty-one districts participated in 2011, 2013, and 2015.
 Twenty-seven districts participated in 2017.

 The sample of schools drawn for the TUDA assessment is representative of all students in the district.
 From each sampled school, a random sample of students is selected.
-The sample of students in the participating TUDA school districts is an extension of the sample of students who would usually be selected by NAEP as part of state and national samples.
+The sample of students in participating TUDA school districts is an extension of the state and national samples selected for NAEP.
 These extended samples allow reliable reporting of student groups within these districts.
 Results for students in the TUDA samples are also included in state and national samples with appropriate weighting.

 The numbers of students assessed vary across the districts.
 Students with disabilities and English language learners are included in the assessments as much as possible, and the most commonly used accommodations are always available.